What Does it Take to Be a Taxi Driver or Chauffeur?

-Taxi Driver or Chauffeur Job Description Drive automobiles, vans, or limousines to transport passengers.
+Taxi Driver or Chauffeur Example Drive automobiles, vans, or limousines to transport passengers.
 May occasionally carry cargo.
 Includes hearse drivers.

 Daily Life Of a Taxi Driver or Chauffeur